missteek/cpts-quick-references/assessments/Password Attacks Lab - Medium.md

 ![SQL-Password-Attacks-Lab-Medium](/images/SQL-Password-Attacks-Lab-Medium.png)

+>Crednetials for `dennis` and password is `7AUgWWQEiMPdqx`.

 ## Lateral Movement

->Logged in as `dennis` user with the discovered crednetials on the internal MySQL service, creds table.
+>Logged in as `dennis` user with the discovered credentials on the internal MySQL service, creds table.

 ```
 su dennis